 The competition will be held on the morning of Wednesday, March 13, 2019

-There will be a Judges' Choice and People's Choice winner!
+There will be a Judges’ Winner and Runner-up and a People’s Choice Winner!

 Presentations are limited to 3 minutes.
 With 30 seconds to go, the timekeeper will notify the presenter.
 A bell chimes at the end of the 3-minute period.
 If a competitor continues to speak after the bell chimes, he or she is disqualified from the competition.
 Presentations are considered to have commenced when a presenter starts his or her presentation through either movement or speech.